terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 In order to complete the steps described in this guide, please be aware:

-* CSE v3.1.x is supported from VCD v10.3.1 or above, make sure your VCD appliance matches the criteria.
+* CSE v3.1.x is supported from VCLOUD v10.3.1 or above, make sure your VCLOUD appliance matches the criteria.
 * Terraform provider needs to be v3.8.0 or above.
 * All CSE elements use NSX-T backed resources, NSX-V **is not** is supported.
 * Some steps require the usage of `cse` extension for `vcd` CLI.
 Make sure you have them installed and working.